Feeling rusty? Everything you need to remember before a holiday abroad

 - The US (on the day of outbound travel or the day before, stricter than most)

-- Some Caribbean islands (Barbaos, St Kitts, Bahamas, Trinidad & Tobago)
+- Some Caribbean islands (Barbados, St Kitts, Bahamas, Trinidad & Tobago)

 - Morocco